You have 1 article left to read this month before you need to register a free LeadDev.com account.

 Combining the right developer metrics with an analytics platform can supercharge your engineering team performance and help retain top talent.

 Daily stand-ups are great for aligning on development priorities, but no experienced engineering manager expects them to reveal everything the team is accomplishing.
-Measuring output metrics like story points logged or tickets closed alone offers little insight into overall project success or team happiness.
+Output metrics like story points logged, or tickets closed alone offer little insight into overall project success or team happiness.
 Without direct input from developers, product owners and the C-Suite are blind to the bottlenecks holding them back.

-With developer experience and performance more important than ever, how can engineering leaders pull together the right threads to visualize how their teams are performing?
+Today, developer experience and performance are more important than ever.
+How can engineering leaders pull the right threads to see how their teams are performing?

-Most organizations don’t have the data to show how company objectives and key results (OKRs) and developer satisfaction overlap.
-While DevOps key performance indicators (KPIs) may help teams improve some outcomes, they often strip the human element from the equation, making managers miss the forest for the trees.
+While nearly half of organizations track development performance with quarterly company objectives and key results (OKRs), few organizations have the data to show how their OKRs and developer satisfaction overlap.
+Engineering key performance indicators (KPIs) may help teams improve some outcomes, but they often strip the human element from the equation, making managers miss the forest for the trees.

 Finding the right software development analytics tool for your tech stack and team needs may seem tough, but it doesn’t have to be.
 This buyer’s guide offers all you need to vet the leading engineering metrics platforms and start unlocking new insight into your team’s impact.